El Cabrero: El Cabrero Church

 It is located inside the Apollo Park.
 It was built by Rafael Núñez for his wife Soledad could pray quietly as in other churches did not allow entry or was subject to all sorts of criticism.
-The reason was that she had married a divorced man as was Rafael Nunez and this constituted a scandal in the nineteenth society of Cartagena.
+The reason was that she had married a divorced man as was Rafael Nunez and this constituted a scandal in the nineteenth century society of Cartagena.

 In the Chapel on both sides of the main altar lie the mortal remains of President Rafael Núñez and his wife Soledad Román two mausoleums.